collective/experimental.gracefulblobmissing/README.rst

 __ http://dev.plone.org/plone/ticket/11293

 This product monkey-patches some points inside Plone, so visiting objects that store content in blob-Fields (like ATFile/ATImage) without its BLOB available will not show any errors to visitors.
-Instead a empty file is created in the place where the blob-file should be.
+Instead a file only containing the string "File created by experimental.gracefulblobmissing." is created in the place where the blob-file should be.

 Catalog
 -------

-This product also patch the ``SearchableText`` Archetypes method, so you can reindex you catalog without errors.
+This product also patches the ``SearchableText`` Archetypes method, so you can reindex you catalog without errors.

 Requirements